Legoless/DesignKit/README.md

 - **Styling code is completely decoupled from controller objects:**

-  *This is achieved by abstracting the style for specific into special style classes, which can be created in code or by specific style files added to your application's bundle.
+  *This is achieved by abstracting visual style of UI elements into special style classes, which are not connected to view controllers.
 The NUI framework handles the case of style files.*

-  Read more about **Styling**.
+  Read more about **Styling** in DesignKit.

 - **Integrates with multiple well-known design oriented frameworks:**